jeromew21/frameflow/README.md

 Frameflow is a small, deterministic, rectangular layout engine inspired by Godot’s UI system.
 It is designed to be embedded inside game engines and real-time applications where you want explicit control over layout without inheriting a heavyweight widget framework.

 Note: this is a mostly AI-generated project.
-I guided the API design, but most of the interal logic and this readme are AI generated.
+I designed and guided the API, but most of the internal logic and most of this readme are AI generated.

+I wanted to factor out this into a library since it has a very clear standalone purpose without any outside dependencies.

+Future plans are to re-write this in C so bindings can be more easily generated for it in other languages.

+There are some undocumented quirks in the layout system, but I am using it in my 2D game with no issues so far.

 ## Goals